imkyude/imkyude/README.md

-👋 Hi
+## 👋 Hi
-As front-end developers, we operate as a pair web development team.
+We are a two-person web development team focused on front-end development.

-💻 What we do
+## 💻 What we do
-Create user interfaces that are clean, responsive and easy to navigate
+- Create clean, responsive, and easy-to-navigate user interfaces

-Utilize HTML, CSS, and JavaScript to build user interfaces
+- Use **HTML, CSS, and JavaScript** to build front-end solutions

-Develop projects that are front-end driven and emphasize usability
+- Develop front-end–driven projects with a strong emphasis on usability

-⚙️ Workflow
+## ⚙️ Workflow
-Rely on AI-assisted tools to enhance speed and consistency
+- Use **AI-assisted tools** to improve speed and consistency

-Work custom, manually reviewed, and unique
+- Keep all work custom, manually reviewed, and well-structured

-Stick to an organized, simple, and consistent development process
+- Follow an organized, simple, and consistent development process

-🧩 Back-end
+## 🧩 Back-end
-Basic back-end for simple forms and integrations
+- Basic back-end knowledge for simple forms and integrations

-Always improving to strengthen support for front-end projects
+- Continuously improving to better support front-end projects

-🤝 Team approach
+## 🤝 Team approach
-We merge two complementary styles:
+We combine two complementary styles:

-Structure & logic
+- **Structure & logic**

-Visual balance & refinement
+- **Visual balance & refinement**

-This combination enables us to strengthen interfaces and add polish.
+This balance allows us to deliver interfaces that are both functional and polished.

-🎯 Goals
+## 🎯 Goals
-Develop strong, practical skills through projects that provide hands on experience
+- Build strong, practical skills through hands-on projects

-Continue to enhance our skills incrementally
+- Improve step by step through real-world experience

-Create a pathway for future international studies
+- Prepare a solid foundation for future international studies

-📫 Contact
+## 📫 Contact
-We are happy to take on projects that are centered around web development and front-end delivery.
+Open to front-end focused web projects and collaborations.